Mozilla Observatory Alternative: 7 Scanners Tested (2026)

 Updated May 2026: What Changed

-We expanded this comparison to include two additional tools that readers frequently ask about: ImmuniWeb and Sucuri.
-We also updated the feature matrix to reflect SecScanner's current check count (62 checks, 24 free) and clarified the difference between passive configuration scanners and active vulnerability scanners.
-The verdict hasn't changed — the right tool still depends on whether you need a quick passive audit, deep TLS grading, or an enterprise application pen test.
+We expanded this comparison to now cover 7 tools: adding UpGuard and Pentest-Tools alongside SecScanner, SSL Labs, Mozilla Observatory, ImmuniWeb, and Sucuri.
+We updated the feature matrix to reflect SecScanner's current check count (62 checks, 24 free) and added detailed reviews for each new tool.
+The verdict hasn't changed — the right tool still depends on whether you need a quick passive audit, a security risk rating, deep TLS grading, or active exploit simulation.

 Quick Comparison: Feature Matrix